MinghuiChen43/awesome-deep-phenomena/README.md

   - Key Word: One-Shot Generalization; PAC Learning; Neural Tangent Kernel.
   - <details><summary>Digest</summary> We provide a theoretical framework to study a phenomenon that we call one-shot generalization.
 This phenomenon refers to the ability of an algorithm to perform transfer learning within a single task, meaning that it correctly classifies a test point that has a single exemplar in the training set.
 We propose a simple data model and use it to study this phenomenon in two ways.
 First, we prove a non-asymptotic base-line -- kernel methods based on nearest-neighbor classification cannot perform one-shot generalization, independently of the choice of the kernel and the size of the training set.
 Second, we empirically show that the most direct neural network architecture for our data model performs one-shot generalization almost perfectly.
 This stark differential leads us to believe that the one-shot generalization mechanism is partially responsible for the empirical success of neural networks.

+- Exact Phase Transitions in Deep Learning. [[paper]](https://arxiv.org/abs/2205.12510)
+  - Liu Ziyin, Masahito Ueda.
+  - Key Word: Phase Transitions; Symmetry Breaking; Mean-Field Analysis; Statistical Physics.
+  - <details><summary>Digest</summary> The paper presents a theory that demonstrates the existence of first-order and second-order phase transitions in deep learning, similar to those observed in statistical physics, by analyzing the interplay between prediction error and model complexity in the training loss.
+The findings have implications for neural network optimization and shed light on the origin of the posterior collapse problem in Bayesian deep learning.

 - Towards Understanding Grokking: An Effective Theory of Representation Learning. [[paper]](https://arxiv.org/abs/2205.10343)
   - Ziming Liu, Ouail Kitouni, Niklas Nolte, Eric J. Michaud, Max Tegmark, Mike Williams.
   - Key Word: Grokking; Physics of Learning; Deep Double Descent.